T. S. Tirumurti

 T. S. Tirumurti (born 7 March 1962) is a retired Indian civil servant (Ambassador) of the Indian Foreign Service cadre.
+His diplomatic career spanned 37 years (1985-2022).
 He served as the Secretary to Government of India and later as Permanent Representative of India to the United Nations in New York when India became a non-permanent member of the UN Security Council for the 8th time.
+He was also the President of the UN Security Council for August 2021.

+After his retirement from the Indian Foreign Service, Tirumurti has been appointed as Distinguished Professor in Indian Institute of Technology Madras in Chennai.
+He is also a member of the Board of Governors of the Dhirubhai Ambani Institute of Information and Communication Technology, Gandhinagar.

 Personal life

 Tirumurti was born in Coimbatore.
 He completed his schooling at the Vidya Mandir, Chennai.
 He secured his Bachelor of Commerce degree from Ramakrishna Mission Vivekananda College, Chennai.
 The teachings of Swami Vivekananda, Sri Ramakrishna and the Holy Mother have since guided him in his life.
 He subsequently completed his LL.B.
 (Bachelor of Laws) from Campus Law Centre, Delhi University in 1985.
 He is the grandson of Dr. T. S. Tirumurti who was the Principal of Stanley Medical College, Chennai and Vice-Chancellor of Andhra University.

 He is married to Gowri Tirumurti and they have two children - a daughter and a son.
 Tirumurti's wife Gowri is the daughter of the retired tennis player Ramanathan Krishnan.
 Gowri was the Indian National Juniors Champion in 1982 and competed in French Open Juniors.
 She is currently a Partner in an Intellectual Property Law firm, Delhi.
 Their son Vishwajit and daughter Bhavani are also tennis players.